-Under the FGLS, the SBCI expects to issue credit guarantees to participating institutions in respect of loans to qualifying businesses.
-The SBCI's guarantees will cover 80% of credit losses on a loan-by-loan basis, subject to a maximum portfolio of $\in$ 300m.
-The SBCI expects to enter into a counter-guarantee agreement with EIF to off-set 64% of its guarantee exposure.
-The FGLS had not commenced operation at financial year end, and no guarantees were issued.
-The funding of $\in$ 17m from the Ministers is to be used to cover expected credit losses and to reimburse the SBCI for the costs of operating the FGLS.
+Under the FGLS, the SBCI has issued credit guarantees to participating institutions in respect of loans to qualifying businesses.
+The SBCI's guarantees cover 80% of credit losses on a loan-by-loan basis, subject to a maximum portfolio of €300m.
+The SBCI entered into a counter-guarantee agreement with EIF to off-set 80% of its guarantee exposure.
+As a result at financial year end, the Company has a contingent liability of €69.8m (2018: €Nil) related to potential credit losses covered under the scheme.
+This contingent liability of €69.8m is offset by a counter-guarantee agreement from EIF to the value of €55.9m, and by cash of €11m held as a loss reserve of which €10.5 was received by 31 December 2019.